Anwealso/BetterTogether/README.md

-# Interactive Campaign Billboard - DECO3801 Team Project
+# Multi-Modal Social Welfare Campaign - DECO3801 Team Project

-Social welfare visibility system integrating interactive live-data display billboards, info website and
+An interactive campaign prompting people to come together by highlighting the struggles of loneliness in society - especially among older people.
+The campaign system consists of a collection of hosted react apps integrating functionalities such as: interactive live-data display billboards, campaign home website and online research collection survey to gather community data.

 ---

+## Installation

-If you are setting up for the first time, please follow the  install guide in SETUP.md.
+Follow the  install guide in SETUP.md.

-## Important Notes

- * **Make sure to create a new personal branch / feature branch when you start working on a new feature!!!**

-* Login credentials for the django server admin account:
-`Username: admin`
-`Password: 123`

-## Current Sitemap (Deprecated)
+## Current Sitemap

 ```/``` goes to the surveys homepage, which shows a list of all the available surveys